opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 .. tip:: **To paint rigidity on a mesh:**

-    1. Select the mesh column in the xsheet.
+    1. Select the mesh column in the Xsheet.

     2. Choose the Plastic tool (|plastic|)